How to watch Game of Thrones season 8, episode 4 stream right now

 Related: Best VPN

-Game of Thrones season 8, episode 4 will air in the UK on Sky Atlantic at the same time airs on HBO in the US.
-That’s 9pm US eastern time on Sunday, May 5, but 2am in the wee hours of Monday, May 6 here in Britain.
+Game of Thrones season 8, episode 4 first aired in the UK on Sky Atlantic at the same time as it aired on HBO in the US, that was 2am this morning (Sunday, May 5)

-This isn’t great timing, even though Monday’s a Bank Holiday, but here’s a tip – the latest episode will be available to stream on NOW TV as soon as it’s finished airing on TV, so you can instead get a great night of shut-eye and watch Game of Thrones season 8, episode 4 in bed with your morning coffee!
+Thankfully if you weren’t up at that early hour then the episode is now available on NOW TV so you can stream it once, and then stream it again to catch up on all those little details you missed the first time around.
+Surely that’s what Bank Holiday Mondays were made for?

-You’ll also be able to catch-up with the events of Game of Thrones season 8, episode 4 on Monday night at the more sociable hour of 9pm BST, also on Sky Atlantic.
+You’ll also be able to catch-up with the events of Game of Thrones season 8, episode 4 on Monday night at 9pm BST, when it properly airs on Sky Atlantic.

-The good news is that – for many existing Sky subscribers – streaming Game of Thrones season 8, episode 4 doesn’t cost anything extra.

 You can find the details you need right here.